redbluegames/unity-notnullattribute/README.md

   public GameObject Another RequiredObject;
 ```

 Also provided is a flag called `IgnorePrefab` for ignoring the null check on prefabs.
-This is valuable when a prefab is used in multiple scenes and has a requirement in only one of those scenes.
-The null check will run for only the object you use in your scene.
-Note, you may want to consider a different solution entirely if you find yourself diverging the prefab's behavior significantly between each scene.
+This is valuable when a prefab is used in multiple scenes and must link to an object that is stored in each of those scenes.
+The null check will run for only the object you use in your scene, not its corresponding prefab in the asset database.
 ```csharp
   [NotNull (IgnorePrefab = true)] public GameObject OnlyNeededInScene;